Description

 Roasting Notes:

-Right around a full city roast (close or touching 2nd crack) is going to be the sweet spot.
-Lighter roasted the chocolaty factor is a bit earthy.
-If you hit the error slightly lighter though, can add a little hint of citrus acidity, tasty but at the risk of an earthier cup.
+Higher chaff and slightly uneven roasting.
+Right around a full city roast (close or touching 2nd crack) is going to be the sweet spot for a bulletproof roast level.
+Lighter can be quite tasty as well, much more emphasis on the fruitiness, but too light and one can get some sour/herbal.
 Most will want to push it more towards a medium roast or darker.
-Right before 2nd crack mutes up a bit of fruit but gets more like a single origin mokka java, a bit rough chocolate and a bit of fruit – almost anyone would like that cup!
+Right before 2nd crack mutes up a bit of fruit but gets more like a single origin mokka java blend or Yemen type cup profile, a bit of rustic chocolate and a bit of fruit – almost anyone would like that cup!

 Reviews